 – your age, gender and location

-– to describe your symptoms (you may be able to type, or be given a list of options to choose from)
+– your symptoms (you may be able to type, or be given a list of options to choose from)

 – conditions you’ve had in the past and any you have now